AbdallaElzedy/AsmViz/README.md

 It was built as a learning companion, not a simulator, debugger, or assembler, with the goal of making low-level code easier to see, follow, and understand.

-The idea for this project grew out of **CS61 (Systems Programming and Machine Organization)** at **Harvard University**, a course that focuses on how software interacts with hardware, including memory layout, calling conventions, and assembly programming.
+The idea for this project grew out of **CS61 (Systems Programming and Machine Organization) Fall 2025 ** at **Harvard University**, a course that focuses on how software interacts with hardware, including memory layout, calling conventions, and assembly programming.
 Spending time with assembly during the course made it clear how helpful a gentle visual aid could be.

 Live demo:
 https://abdallaelzedy.github.io/AsmViz/